hyunsukr/DS5100-Final/README.md

 ```

-## How to Run
+## How to Run the datapull
-To start the data pull and gather all Tokyo Olympic data you must run the main.py file.
+To start the data pull and gather all Tokyo Olympic data you must run the main.py file after activating the virtual environments.

 ```
 python src/main.py